NickS55/SixthSense/README.md

 ## the purpose of this project

 1) to create a tool for pitchers who want to advance their craft

 :anguished:

-## Features that I want to get done
+## Features
+Completed :bowtie:

+    - create a baseball simulator using three js and Trakman/rapsodo/flightscope

+In-Progress:

-    - :anguished: create a baseball simulator using three js and Trakman/rapsodo/flightscope -using a k-means algorithm to categorize pitches -study pitch sequences and use gametheory and psychology to create specific sequences -a pitch grader that estimates the effectiveness of pitches based on mlb pitcher data
+    -using a k-means algorithm to categorize pitches -study pitch sequences and use gametheory and psychology to create specific sequences -a pitch grader that estimates the effectiveness of pitches based on mlb pitcher data